dbohdan/s2png/README.md

     This version can encode files of up to 16777215 bytes.

       -h            display this message and quit
-      -o filename   output the converted data (image or binary) to filename -w width      set the width of the PNG image output (600 by default) -s            make the output image roughly square -b text       custom banner text ("" for no banner) -p password   encrypt/decrypt the output with password using RC4 (Warning: do not use this if you want actual secrecy!)
+      -o filename   output the encoded or decoded data to filename -w width      set the width of the PNG image output (600 by default) -s            make the output image roughly square -b text       custom banner text ("" for no banner) -p password   encrypt/decrypt the output with password using RC4 (Warning: do not use this if you want actual secrecy!)
-    Normally s2png detects which operation to perform by file type.
+    Normally s2png detects which operation to perform by the file type.
 You can override this behavior with the following switches:
       -e            force encoding mode
       -d            force decoding mode